-You will need to complete a workbook.
-Once you have been issued your workbook, you then collect and collate your evidence and then when it has been completed, you share it with your mentor and then SET to be reviewed.
+You will need to complete a portfolio of all the evidence you have collected and collated.
+Once completed, you share it with your mentor and then send it to us to be reviewed.

 There are no set deadlines during the process, but there is a suggested timeline of activity and it is anticipated that participants work closely with their mentors to set realistic deadlines early on in the process.